bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/dragos.boncan/index.md

 identify the note’s color.
 The code handles concurrent tasks and delays using libraries like embassy_executor and embassy_time.

+### Current Status of the Software Implementation

+My project is almost finished; I still need to implement the calibration of the color sensor (TCS 230) using a sheet of paper.
+On a white sheet, it should consistently display equal RGB values.
+In the code, I also need to have appropriate constants for the colors.

+### Libraries used

 |     Library      |                      Description                       |                            Usage                            |
 |:----------------:|:------------------------------------------------------:|:-----------------------------------------------------------:|